everboom/FriducationWorkshop/Documentation/Exercises/exercise1.md

 2. Next, click the Variables tab to set up a new variable.
 3. Press '+ Add' to start adding a new variable.
 Under name, type ```WebAppName```.
 4. Under value, type a name with the format: ```friducation-[yourname]-[randomnumber]```.
-We will use this value in various places in our pipeline.
+We will use this variable in various places in our pipeline.
 :warning: Only use small letters, dashes ```-``` and numbers in the name.

 5. Go back to the Tasks tab in the Release Pipeline Editing page.
 Your page should look like this:
 ![RenamePipelineStage](img/RenamePipelineStage.png)
 6. Rename the stage from 'Stage 1' to 'Deploy and Publish'.
 7. Then click on the Agent Job and change the value under Agent Pool to 'Default', so that this pipeline can also use our custom pipeline agent.
+8. Click the 'Save' button to save the pipeline.

 ## Create Azure Service Connection